BookingBug/dev.bookingbug.com/docs/javascript-sdk/index.md

 you will be asked the following so make sure to have all the info you need.

 - What is the name of your project?
 - What type of application do you want?
-(Public-bookings application, allows for an end user to book without logging in, the member application is naturally the opposite to this).
+(Public-bookings application, allows for an end user to book without logging in, the member application is naturally opposite to this).
 - What is your BookingBug company id?
 (The `company_id` variable is the number you'll see at the top right of the screen when you log into your BookingBug account.
 E.g: ukw12345).
-- What is the API URL? (this can be left as is, unless you have been told to use another specific end point).
+- What is the API URL? (this can be left as is unless you have been told to use another specific end point).

 Once all of the above has installed.
 Run `gulp` in the root of the directory to watch files for changes and to serve your application on [http://localhost:8000](http://localhost:8000)